Deep Polynomial Chaos Expansion: DEEP POLYNOMIAL CHAOS EXPANSION

-\paragraph{Inference} By building on both PCE and circuit properties, the DeepPCE retains the ability to compute exact statistical moments and sensitivity indices.
-We show how to compute the total model expectation $\E[f(\X)]$ and covariances $\cov(f(\X))$.
-Under the assumption that $p(\X)$ factorizes, the expectation is represented by the same circuit as $f(\X)$, following from the fact that (i) sums commute with expectations and (ii) factorized expectations distribute over decomposable products.
-The single-dimensional expectations can hence be “pulled down” to the input nodes \citep{choi2020Probabilistic, vergari2021Compositional}.
-At the input nodes, the expectation $\E[g(\X_c)]$ of a PCE node with scope $\X_c$ can be estimated directly from the weights as shown in \eqref{eq:pce_expectation} by simply setting all weights $w_{\midxa_i} = 0 \ \forall i > 0$.
+As an example, we show how to compute the total model expectation $\E[f(\X)]$ and covariances $\cov(f(\X))$, making use of both PCE and circuit properties.
+Under the assumption that $p(\X)$ factorizes, the expectation $\E[f(\X)]$ is represented by the same circuit as $f(\X)$, following from the fact that (i) sums commute with expectations, $\E[X + Y] = \E[X] + \E[Y]$, and (ii) factorized expectations distribute over decomposable products, $\E[XY] = \E[X] \E[Y] \text{ if } \, X \ {\perp \!\!\! \perp} \ Y $.
+The single-dimensional expectations can hence be “pulled down” to the input nodes \citep{choi2020Probabilistic,peharz2015theoretical}.
+At the input nodes, the expectation $\E[g(\X_c)]$ of a PCE node with scope $\X_c$ can be estimated directly from the weights as shown in \cref{eq:pce_expectation} by simply setting all weights $w_{\midxa_i} = 0 \ \forall i > 0$.
 We get $\E[f(\X)]$ by using $\E[g(\X_c)]$ and performing a standard forward pass through the circuit.
-Similarly, we get $\cov(f(\X),f(\X))$ by computing $\cov(g(\X_c),g(\X_c))$ at the input PCE --- multiplicative cross-terms cancel due to orthogonality --- according to \ref{eq:pce_var}, followed by a forward pass.
-Applying the same rationale, we are able compute other statistical quantities, such as conditional expectations, conditional covariances, expectations of conditional covariances and covariances of conditional expectations, as shown in Appendix \ref{app:inference}.
+Similarly, we get $\cov(f(\X),f(\X))$ by computing $\cov(g(\X_c),g(\X_c))$ at the input PCE---multiplicative cross-terms cancel due to orthogonality---according to \cref{eq:pce_var}, followed by a forward pass.
+Applying the same rationale, we are able to compute other statistical quantities, such as conditional expectations, conditional covariances, expectations of conditional covariances and covariances of conditional expectations, as shown in \cref{app:inference}.